-Perhaps the most similar thing about hypnosis and sleep, is brainwave activity.
+Perhaps the most similar thing about hypnosis and sleep is brainwave activity.
 Scientific research has established Theta brainwave states as being prevalent during hypnotic states.
 As far as hypnosis is concerned, the most important aspect of theta activity is REM (rapid eye movement) sleep and NonREM2 (no eye movement) sleep.
 While dreaming is mostly viewed as a REM process, it does occur in NonREM2.
 Perhaps the best way to describe the difference in these dream states, is that the more outrageous/interesting dreams, be they exciting or terrifying, occur in REM sleep and the more boring/mundane occur in NonREM2.
-During these theta wave states there are links to specific brain regions that are very involved in what we term humanness, e.g. the cingulate gyrus, insula gyrus and sensory processing area of the thalamus.
-These areas are also linked to amygdaloid areas, which are involved in the processing of emotional experiences/memories, positive and negative but most notably associated to our threat/fear detection systems.
-It is the links between these areas that create the reality perception during the dream of falling or feelings of sexual arousal during erotic dreams.
-Another very important aspect of REM sleep, is in the way it consolidates memory, the things you learned today, that you may need tomorrow and beyond.
-For the most part the brain is very good at filtering out what you don't need and filtering in what you do, hypnosis and brainwave activity are a most effective method to enhance this process; napping comes a close second; I guess?
+During these theta wave states, there are links to specific brain regions that are very involved in what we term humanness, e.g. the cingulate gyrus, insula gyrus and sensory processing area of the thalamus.
+These areas are also linked to amygdaloid areas, which are involved in the processing of emotional experiences/memories, positive and negative but most notably associated with our threat/fear detection systems.
+It is the links between these areas that create reality perception during the dream of falling or feelings of sexual arousal during erotic dreams.
+Another very important aspect of REM sleep is in the way it consolidates memory, the things you learned today, that you may need tomorrow and beyond.
+For the most part, the brain is very good at filtering out what you don't need and filtering in what you do, hypnosis and brainwave activity is a most effective method to enhance this process; napping comes a close second; I guess?

 During the psychotherapeutic part of a hypnotherapy session the client's issue is discussed and questions are asked, questions that I know the client is unlikely to know the answers to consciously, even though they very often answer them.
 The answer is the result of a very human response because we have to make sense of the question.
 "I don't know" is a very common conscious response.
 You may be wondering, if you know they won't know the answer; why ask the question?
 The reason for this, is, there is a subliminal intent in the question, in that I am aiming the question to the brain/mind in an oblique manner, the part of the brain (orbitofrontal cortex) that makes comparisons, reads between the lines etc. This is similar to when we see someone we know but cannot remember their name.
 Usually we make a concerted effort to recall the name and if it persists in evading us, we say something like, “it’ll come to me later!”
 More often than not, that does happen; the name just pops into our mind.